Skip to main content Skip to navigation

 Taught Course Centre (TCC) modules

-Warwick, together with Bath, Bristol, Imperial,Oxford, and Swansea runs an EPSRC-funded Taught Course Centre (TCC) that delivers around 20 PhD-level modules each year using video-conferencing facilities (accessible on Teams or by meeting with others in B0.06 in Zeeman Building).
-These courses, whether given at Warwick or elsewhere, can be accessed by Mathematics PhD students in any year, and can be taken for credit in the first year if a suitable assessment is possible (please discuss this with the Deputy Director of Graduate Studies and your supervisor).
+Warwick, together with Bath, Bristol, Imperial,Oxford, and Swansea runs an EPSRC-funded Taught Course Centre (TCC) that delivers around 20 PhD-level modules each year using video-conferencing facilities (accessible on Teams or with others in B0.06 in Zeeman Building).
+These modules, whether given at Warwick or elsewhere, can be accessed by Mathematics PhD students in any year, and can be taken for credit in the first year if a suitable assessment is possible (please discuss this with the Deputy Director of Graduate Studies and your supervisor).

 Other options

 Warwick's StatisticsLink opens in a new window Department offers 'ST9**' modules of potential interest to students in probability and related fields.
+Similarly, other departments might offer appropriate modules.
+If you with to take a module elsewhere you need to ask the lecturer for permission.